Qualification and Certification

 Field Inspections on NSBC Part 9, Group C single storey accessory buildings and single storey decks only.

 May accept building permit applications for intake.

 Residential Qualification Program

 Field inpections of 1 & 2 Unit Group C buildings, their accessory buildings and decks covered under NSBC Part 9.

 Qualified Level One

 All Part 9 buildings as determined by the National Building Code of Canada, including all buildings of three storeys or less in building height, having a building area not exceeding 600 square metres [6,460 =/- sq. ft.] classified as a

-- assembly occupancies of not more than one storey in building height, having a building area of not more than 200m2,
+assembly occupancies of not more than one storey in building height, having a building area of not more than 200 square meters, and

-- high hazard industrial occupancy of not more than one storey in building height, having a building area of not more than 200m2.
+high hazard industrial occupancy of not more than one storey in building height, having a building area of not more than 200 square meters.